 To move the white accent down-left was a little bit better and more interesting.
 But I still needed something more.
 I decided to break the black-grey-white rule and give the greeting card a little bit more colour – very light, just a touch of blue, pink and beige.

 9. Using the wire spring branches I made a wreath.
 And used watercolour paper and light coloured paper like bluish and pinkish ones to create big and small flowers.
+The flowers I made with one of my favourite Sizzix cutting flower shapes.

 10. Before affixing the wreath and the flowers, I decorated the back side of the greeting card.
 This is another one of my small rules – Do not forget the back!